Tex (film): Production

-The film was edgy for Disney at the time for its scenes that depicted marijuana and teenage sex; however they did not conflict with the script once the project was launched.
+The film was edgy for Disney at the time, with scenes depicting marijuana and teenage sex; however they did not interfere with the script once the project was launched.
 Hunter also had to adapt to Disney's way of doing things and said "Disney's films have traditionally been made almost entirely with in-house people in all departments.
 On the other hand, I was more geared and I thought this material was more geared toward independent production.
 Eventually we put the film together with a mix of people from the outside and regular Disney people.
 That mixture ended up working really well, thanks largely to the producer, Tim Zinnemann.

 Unlike other Disney films, it was shot entirely on location in Oklahoma, the original setting of the novel, both in the towns of Bixby and Tulsa.

 Initially, Hinton rejected the offer, as she had previously rejected all offers regarding film adaptation of her books.
 She said “When a Disney executive convinced me they weren’t going to make ‘Tex Meets the Seven Dwarfs,’ I got a little interested.”

 She explained that “when I turned the rights to ‘Tex’ down, the next thing I knew I had a Disney executive on my doorstep pleading their cause.
 After bargaining with him a while, I said ‘I have a horse that’s perfect for the horse part.’
 He said, ‘He’s got the part.’
 And I said, ‘You’ve got the book.’"
 Regarding her horse she said “my horse Toyota plays Rowdy, Tex’s horse, in the movie.
 I had raised him from a colt.
 He responded to voice commands, he was a champion jumper and he loved the limelight.
 He just knew all the lights, cameras and on-lookers were for him.
 And he loved Matt Dillon.”
 Hinton also explained that at the time Dillon was inexperienced in regards to riding horses, so she had to train him.